bowler2u/TuneTaster/README.md

 # TuneTaster
 TuneTaster is an Android/iOS application which uses the <a href="https://developer.spotify.com/web-api/">Spotify Web API</a> to retrieve albums, artists and preview tracks to listen to.

+<h3>Application Features</h3>

+ - Discover popular albums, artists and tracks<br>

+ - Listen to 30 second track previews from any album or artist<br>

+ - Easy to use UI allows for quick and seamless user experience<br>

 <h3>Screenshots</h3>
 <table>
 <thread>